-Pu Purpose: To discharge stormwater onto and into land and into the Mangaone Stream Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adopt best practical option Inspection and programme supervision Yes 2.
-Stormwater catchment not to exceed 1.77 ha Inspection Yes 3.
-Limits on contaminants in discharge Sampling Yes 4.
-Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 5.
-Maintain and adhere to a contingency plan Inspection and programme supervision Yes 6.
-Maintain and adhere to a stormwater plan Updated plan provided May 2019 Yes 7.
-Notify the Council of changes at the site Inspection and programme supervision N/A 8.
-Lapse condition Consent exercised N/A 9.
-Review condition Option for review in June 2026 N/A this erall assessment of consent complia s consent erall assessment of administrative p High High
+Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adopt best practical option Inspections and programme supervision Yes 2.
+Stormwater catchment not to exceed 1.618 ha Inspections Yes 3.
+Stormwater treatment system to be used Inspections Yes 4.
+Limits on contaminants in discharge Sampling Yes 5.
+Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 6.
+Maintain and adhere to a contingency plan Inspections and programme supervision Yes 7.
+Maintain and adhere to a Management Plan Updated plan received February 2023 Yes 8.
+Undertake improvements as set out in the management plan by 22 February 2016 Inspections Plant completed 9.
+Notify Council of any changes at the site Inspections and liaison with consent holder Yes 10.
+Review condition Next opportunity for review June 2026 N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Ove erall assessment of administrative pe erformance in respect of this consent High

-During the period under review, Freight and Bulk Transport Holdings Ltd demonstrated a high level of environmental and administrative performance and compliance with their resource consent as defined in Appendix II.
+During the period under review, Firth Industries Ltd demonstrated a high level of environmental and of administrative performance and compliance with their resource consent and RFWP as defined in Appendix II.

-9 KiwiRail Holdings Ltd/ New Zealand Railways Corporation (KiwiRail)
+8 KiwiRail Holdings Ltd/ New Zealand Railways Corporation (KiwiRail)

-New Zealand Railways Corporation/KiwiRail Holdings Ltd (KiwiRail) own a rail terminal on a site off Smart Road (Figure 11).
+New Zealand Railways Corporation/KiwiRail Holdings Ltd (KiwiRail) own a rail terminal on a site off Smart Road (Figure 9).
 In addition to transportation of freight, the terminal is utilised as a maintenance depot.
 The freight receipt and dispatch area and the refuelling and maintenance depots are situated at the Smart Road end of the site.

-Figure 11 Aerial view of KiwiRail site and sampling locations
+Figure 9 Aerial view of KiwiRail site with associated sampling points

-Drainage from the area to the west and north of the offices (the refuelling and maintenance areas) flows to the Waiwhakaiho River via McLeod's Drain, an underground pipe that also receives stormwater from Devon 662's former fertiliser depot, other industrial sites, a residential area, and a rural area.
+Drainage from the area to the west and north of the offices (the refueling and maintenance areas) flows to the Waiwhakaiho River via McLeod's Drain, an underground pipe that also receives stormwater from Devon 662's former fertiliser depot, other industrial sites, a residential area, and a rural area.
 Wastewater from washing of wagons, containers and locomotives is treated in a three-stage oil separator before discharge to the river.
-Liquids from the repair depot and locomotive fuelling point are discharged to an underground holding tank that is emptied by a waste disposal company at two-monthly intervals.
+Liquids from the repair depot and locomotive fueling point are discharged to an underground holding tank that is emptied by a waste disposal company at two-monthly intervals.
 The holding tank is also connected to the oil separator via an automatic pump in case of overfilling.